 The Treasurer shall prepare statements for submission at board meetings and at the annual business meeting showing receipts and disbursements and the financial condition of the organization.
 The Treasurer shall prepare, for approval of the Board of Directors and distribution to membership, guidelines for the reimbursement of expenses.
 All expense payments will be approved by the Treasurer and affirmed by the Board of Directors in accordance with the approved budget and these guidelines.
 Anticipated expenses shall be pre-approved by the Treasurer to insure sufficient funds.
 The Treasurer shall have charge and custody for, or appoint the President to have charge and custody for, receipts for money due and payable to the Association from any source whatsoever and assure deposit of all monies in the name of the Association.
 Said deposits shall be made in such bank or other financial institutions as selected by the Board of Directors.
-And the Treasurer shall, in general, perform all duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him/her by the Board of Directors.
+And the Treasurer shall, in general, perform all duties incident to the office of Treasurer and such other duties as from time to time may be assigned to them by the Board of Directors.
 The duties of the Treasurer will be completed upon the submission of all financial accounts, funds and records pertaining to the office to the newly elected Treasurer.
-At a minimum, the accounts will be reviewed at the change of the treasurer, and annually by the Financial Review subcommittee of the Finance Committee.
+At a minimum, the accounts will be reviewed at the change of the Treasurer, and annually by the Financial Review subcommittee of the Finance Committee.

-The Treasurer may succeed him/herself for no more than two terms, for a total of three consecutive terms.
+The Treasurer may serve no more than three consecutive terms.

 Section 5a.
 Supporting Expenses for Board Members